-Understanding what the deck components are and why they matter to the overall structure of your deck can help you design, inspect, repair, and build your own backyard deck.
+Understanding the different parts of a deck and why they matter to the overall structure can help you design, inspect, repair, and build your own backyard deck.

 |1.
 Footings |